Winterization Checklist (And More!) For Your Vacation Home

 Add Antifreeze To Plumbing

 The final step to protecting your pipes is adding non-toxic antifreeze to sinks, dishwashers, showers, toilets, and drains.

-It also protects the house itself: You’ll prevent excess wear and tear on or under the siding, or even cracks in brickwork, by preventing that water from building up and freezing over.
+THere’s less excess wear and tear on or under the siding.
+And, you won’t get cracks in brickwork from water from building up and freezing over.

 Install Hose Bib Covers

-A bib cover goes over the opening where you attach a hose to the spigot outside your house.
+FInally, we install a bib cover over the opening where you attach a hose to the spigot outside your house.
 The cover keeps the line warm and dry through the cold weather.

 Make sure to install one over every outdoor faucet and fixture.

-Now that your home is ready for winter, you want to make sure everything stays the way it should.
-And, if you’re not there, you need a way to monitor things.
-That’s where a wi-fi thermostat comes in.
+Now that your home is ready for winter, you want to make sure everything stays that way.
+And, when you’re not there, you need a way to monitor things.

 These newer devices do much more than regulate the temperature in your house.
 You can also connect them to any of your smart devices and get updates any time, anywhere, as long as you have an internet connection.